Cervical Spine Fracture in Emergency Medicine Clinical Presentation

 • Hang gliding

-Penetrating trauma rarely causes cervical spine fractures but may result in significant neurologic deficits.[7]
+Penetrating trauma rarely causes cervical spine fracture but may result in significant neurologic deficits.
+[34] In one study of 144 cervical gunshot wounds, 40 were associated with neurologic deficits.
+[35]

 Previous